John the Baptist plows the road for Jesus

 The Bible never tells us why John the Baptist didn’t follow in his father’s footsteps and become a priest in the Jerusalem Temple.
 He would have had a comfortable life then.
 But he chose the lonely life of an isolationist, self-sacrificing prophet who lived in the Judean badlands.
 We can only guess why he did this.
 What would you guess?

 John the Baptist quotes Isaiah, a prophet who lived 700 years before the time of Jesus, and he applies the quotation to himself.
 “I’m the one the prophet Isaiah was talking about” (3:3).
 Old Testament experts say the section of Isaiah that Matthew quoted was written for Jews exiled in Babylon, in what is now Iraq.
-That is why the chapter begins with “Comfort, comfort my people…Clear the way…for the LORD” (Isaiah 40:1 NLT).
+That is why the chapter begins with “Comfort, comfort my people…Clear the way…for the LORD” (Isaiah 40:1 New Living Translation).
 Do you think Isaiah had any idea that someone would take his words out of context and apply them to someone else centuries later?
 And why do you think John the Baptist did this?

 It’s rare that Bible writers describe a person’s fashion sense and eating habits.
 Matthew reports this about John the Baptizer.
 “John wore clothes made from camel’s hair.
 He tied a leather belt around his waist.
 For food, he ate locusts and wild honey.”
 (3:4).
 Why do you think Matthew reported this?